ETHSydney/Ethereum-training/solidity/README.md

 Note the semi-colons `;` are mandatory at the end of each line.

+See Solidity docs on [State Variables](https://solidity.readthedocs.io/en/latest/structure-of-a-contract.html#state-variables) for more information.

 #### Functions

 functions will be covered in move detail later, but to quickly introduce them here's a simple example.